Black Friday 2020 PC gaming deals: the best deals you can get today

 Intel Core i7-9700K deals:

 The Core i7-9700K remains a great processor for high-speed gaming, even if its performance is pretty much on par with Intel’s newer Core i5-10600K.
-It also comes with a free copy of Marvel’s Avengers, too.
+It’s got a sizeable discount on it for Black Friday, but bear in mind that the not-discounted 10600K is only a fraction more at $275.

 Intel Core i9-9900K deals: